According to Ayurveda there are 6 tastes.

-The 6 Taste classification is based on tastes that directly interact with the tongue and tastes that interact with the sensory system to interpret a taste.
+The 6 taste classification is based on tastes that directly interact with the tongue and the sensory system to interpret a taste.

 The primary reason for including pungent and astringent as tastes in Ayurveda is that they are broadly perceived in many key foods and play an important role in the digestive system.
 The astringent taste is mainly pronounced through tannins, the dry puckering feeling you get in your mouth, when you eat an unripe banana or drink red wine.